You're without daily necessities, caught in an urban/natural disaster; could you survive for a week or more until help arrives?

 FOOD There will be a discussion of the major food groups that are in the wild.
 Traps, snares and throwing/digging sticks will be demonstrated and made in class.
 We'll walk and sample/identify some of the local wild edibles.

-CORDAGE Finally, to 'tie' everything together, we will make cordage from natural native materials.
+CORDAGE Finally, to 'tie' everything together, we will make cordage from natural, native materials.
 This will be a busy, hands-on workshop that runs from 9AM to 4PM.
 All materials will be provided for making your own bow/hand drill setups.
 Please wear appropriate clothes and bring food, water and a sharp knife.
 Completed bow drill and pump drill setups will be available for purchase.
-The next Primitive Survival skills 101 workshop will be scheduled soon for October 2019 in Fluvanna county, Va.
-Directions will follow as class nears.
+The next Primitive Survival skills 101 workshop will be December 7, 2019 in Fluvanna county, Va., 22963 Directions will follow as class nears.
 In the event that we do not have enough attendees to make a class all payments will be refunded.
 This workshop can also be held at a location/date of your choice with a minimum of 6 attendees.

 Class size is limited to 12 students (age 14 and older w/guardian) and the cost is $75 per student.